The best trees for making a big impact in small gardens

 Updated on

-If you only have a small garden or have limited ‘growing’ room to play with, you may think that a tree in your garden is out of the question.
-Fortunately, there are plenty of small trees available that you can introduce to your outside space.
-Whether you want to create a beautiful focal point, add a little more privacy or shade that a tree can provide, or help your garden to be a more vibrant landscape.
+The best tree for a small garden is a big decision to make.
+If you only have limited ‘growing’ room to play with, you may think that a tree in your outdoor planting plan is out of the question.
+Fortunately, there are plenty of small trees available that you can introduce to your outside space whether you want to enhance a beautiful focal point like a water feature, add a little more privacy or shade that a tree can provide, or help your garden to be a more vibrant landscape.

 According to Nick Bailey, a gardening designer and TV presenter with over 30 years of horticultural experience, “The challenge with introducing trees to our gardens is finding the species or cultivar that is big enough to count as a tree but small enough to fit in our gardens.
 There are a few trees that fit the bill, reaching little more than 3-4 metres with spread a of 2-3 metres.”

-Below we’ve shared some great trees for your small garden including some of Nick’s recommendations for Garden News that'll complement without dwarfing your outdoor space.
+Below we’ve shared some great trees for small gardens including some of Nick’s recommendations for Garden News that'll complement without dwarfing your outdoor space.

 Best for a pop of colour